upd-aclab/websnapse-core/README.md

-# `websnapse-3`
+# `automata`

+Automata simulator!
+Also a test project in case I get ahold of WebSnapse in the future.

-Hypothetical WebSnapse upgrade project.
-Maybe I'll get ahold of this in Y3 S1, but I think it'd be helpful to lay out some preliminaries so that I can hit the ground running.
+~~Hypothetical WebSnapse upgrade project.
+Maybe I'll get ahold of this in Y3 S1, but I think it'd be helpful to lay out some preliminaries so that I can hit the ground running.~~

 ## Tech Stack